 People listen to such success stories, but seldom link them to their own lives!

-Whenever your desire to be wealthy and financially free peeps up, it hits a glass wall before you even get to fantasize about your next step.
+Whenever your desire to be wealthy and financially free pops up, it hits a brick wall before you even get to fantasize about your next step.

-Your negative beliefs about money , deeply imprinted into your conscious are the make of this wall.
+Your negative beliefs about money, deeply imprinted into your conscious, make up this wall.
 They often disguise themselves as vague emotions, unpleasant feelings or innumerable excuses.

 And they stand in your way of fulfilling your full potential.

 1. I don’t deserve to be rich